 Course Requirements Checklist

-Blogs are collaborative learning experiences.
-Therefore, the student is required to post an original image followed by a response to the provided prompt for each blog.
-Each post must be at least 150 words and demonstrate course-related knowledge.
-In addition to the post, the student is required to reply to 2 other classmates’ posts.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to post an original image followed by a response to the provided prompt for each discussion.
+Each thread must be at least 150 words and demonstrate course-related knowledge.
+In addition to the thread, the student is required to reply to 2 other classmates’ posts.
 Each reply must be at least 100 words.

 The student will collect 1 example of each of the 3 types of focal point/emphasis from magazines and describe how each example clearly demonstrates the specified method of creating emphasis.